snowflake/ukpensioncalc/README.txt

 Wiki

 More information can be found on our wiki.
-It is currently under constuction, but here are some pages available.
+It is currently under constuction, but there are some pages available.

-Click on the wiki link if viewing on GitHub.
+Click on the Wiki tab if viewing on GitHub.

 Or visit the wiki at: https://github.com/snowflake/ukpensioncalc/wiki